Freelance Websites

 As with any job, at one point in freelancing, you will need to negotiate your rate.
 However, it is sad to see that most freelancers are not comfortable doing this, and most of the time, end up settling for a figure less than their actual worth.

-The thing with negotiating your rate is that you fear that asking for too much will create an impression that you are greedy and overconfident.
+Negotiating your rate is that you fear that asking for too much will create an impression that you are greedy and overconfident.
 On the other hand, asking for far too little would end up in underpayment or appearing to be unsure about yourself.
 It is, therefore, a requirement that you know your way around successfully negotiating your rate with clients.

-1.Know your worth
+1. Know your worth

 You will never know the ideal rate you should charge if you don’t know what you are worth.
-To come up of your worth, you need to rake into consideration your education, years of experience, several projects you have completed, and the skills you possess factor.
-Also the amount of time, energy, expertise, and expenses such as internet and electricity to that the project would take.
-This will enable you to come up with a figure that you will feel comfortable working with.
+To come up with your worth, you need to consider your education, years of experience, several projects you have completed, and the skills you possess.

-Have this figure in mind while negotiating your rate and try as much as possible to settle for an amount worth your investment.
+Have this figure in mind while negotiating your rate, and try as much as possible to settle for an amount worth your investment.

 2. Choose how you want to be paid

 As a freelancer, you have the option of choosing to be paid per hour or project.
 In some cases, though, the client is the one who decides how to pay you.
 The good thing is that you have the power to choose which projects to work on.
-If you want to get paid by the hour, you can target projects that pay in that way.
-If you prefer to be paid a lump sum upon completion of a project, then go for projects that use that payment method.

 3. Refer to previous jobs

-For continuing freelancers, it is easy to base your rate on the size of pay you’ve gotten paid to work on similar projects in the past.
 For newbies, however, it is a little bit tougher, and you will need to employ tactics such as using the salary calculator to give you a rough estimate of what a full-time or part-time job in that field would pay.
 You can then calculate your rate while using this as a reference figure.

 4. Be willing to negotiate

-As with life, you don’t always get what you want.
-To better position yourself for this reality, you will have to make compromises if need be to ensure that you are not shelved, but rather reach an agreement with your client.
-To determine whether it is worth accepting a lower rate than what you would like, consider factors such as the prospects the client company has for you, their size and budget, the easiness of the project as well as any other benefits you might enjoy by taking up the client on their offer
+To determine whether it is worth accepting a lower rate than what you would like, consider factors such as the prospects the client company has for you, their size and budget, the easiness of the project as well as any other benefits you might enjoy by taking up the client on their offer.

 5. Avoid settling or giving in too fast

-In as much as you would want to be reasonable with a client, you should never settle or give in quickly to their request that you lower your rate.
-If you feel that you deserve the rate that you are asking for, then you have every right to fight for it.
-Try as much as possible not to take them up on the first figure they throw at you as there is always room for raising it.
-If need be, settle on middle ground but never accept a rate that you are uncomfortable and unhappy working with.
+As much as you would want to be reasonable with a client, you should never settle or give in quickly to their request that you lower your rate.
+If you feel that you deserve the rate you are asking for, you have every right to fight for it.

 6. Insist on getting your rate in writing

 Even though most clients on almost all freelance websites always give you your rate in writing after you have agreed on it, this is not always the case.
-Some clients and companies aren’t that much into writing written contracts, and your case to them might just be normal.
-However, you need to press them to create one for you, and if they turn down this request, you need to reevaluate and decide whether you are comfortable working with them without a written contract.
+Some clients and companies aren’t that much into writing written contracts, and your case to them might just be usual.

 7. Seek advice

-You always have friends or mutual connections that work as freelancers.
-Reach out to them and ask them for recommendations on the best tactics to use while negotiating your rate as a freelancer as they might be more experienced than you.
-They might even have an idea of which freelance sites pay fair freelance rates and even the ones that are currently hiring.
+You always have friends or mutual connections who work as freelancers.
+Reach out to them and ask them for recommendations on the best tactics to use while negotiating your rate as freelancers, as they might be more experienced than you.

 What to do once you land the job?

-Once you have crafted your award-winning proposal, got the client to respond to you, and have successfully negotiated your rate, the only thing remaining is for you to close of the deal with that ‘It will be a pleasure working with you’ line.
+Once you have crafted your award-winning proposal, got the client to respond to you, and successfully negotiated your rate, the only thing remaining is for you to close the deal with that ‘It will be a pleasure working with you’ line.
 The important thing is that you have succeeded in landing that project that caught your eye earlier on.

 The ball is now in your court, and all you have to do is deliver on your promise to the client.
 To ensure this happens, do the following: